 If you do not have enough bras for your own bank then we would be very happy to receive them by post.
 Please pop them in a jiffy bag and send them to:

 The donation to our research is based on the weight, so more bras mean more money.
 We receive £1 for every kilo of bras collected, vital funds that are enabling us to continue our work to find a vaccine against breast cancer and to look at ways to increase the survival of women and men who have the disease.

 Other ways to recycle for research

-We all care for our environment and it needn't be exclusive, within this section of our site you can find out how recycling your old mobile phone, printer cartridges, clothes and even by planting trees you can raise the vital funds needed to support our dedicated research to improve detection and survival.
+We all care for our environment and it needn't be exclusive, within this section of our site you can find out how recycling your old mobile phone, printer cartridges, clothes, stamps and even by planting trees you can raise the vital funds needed to support our dedicated research to improve detection and survival.
 For more information on recycling visit Wasteconnect the UK's recycling database.